chasingash/P2-Memory-Game/README.md

 * # Acknowledgments

-A special thanks to thank my mentor, Daisy who always steered me in the right direction and shown great empthy as I struggled through this module.
-I feeel more time is needed to properly devle into JS.
-Also,  a big thanks to the girls in my group for their continued support throughout this whole process.
+A special thanks to my mentor, Daisy who always steered me in the right direction and shown great empthy as I struggled through this module.
+I feel more time is needed to properly devle into JS.
+Also, a big thanks to the girls in my group for their continued support throughout this whole process and Kasia for always checking in with least expected.

 </details>